 The word “Catechetical” is a difficult word to spell, pronounce and understand.
 While it may be familiar to many involved in leadership roles in the Church, the “average Catholic” has little understanding of the word.
 “Catechetical” and “Catechesis” refers to teaching our Catholic faith.
 We are talking about faith formation and religious education for children, youth and adults.

 About Catechetical Sunday

 Catechetical Sunday is a wonderful opportunity to reflect upon the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 It is an opportunity for all to rededicate themselves to this mission as a community of faith.

-This year, the Church will celebrate Catechetical Sunday on September 21, 2014, and will focus on the theme "Teaching about God’s Gift of Forgiveness."
+This year, the Church will celebrate Catechetical Sunday on September 20, 2015, and will focus on the theme "Safeguarding the Dignity of Every Human Person."
 Those whom the community has designated to serve as catechists will be called forth to be commissioned for their ministry.
 Catechetical Sunday is a wonderful opportunity to reflect on the role that each person plays, by virtue of Baptism, in handing on the faith and being a witness to the Gospel.
 Catechetical Sunday is an opportunity for all to rededicate themselves to this mission as a community of faith.

 Resources for Catechetical Sunday and the Year

-While most of the resources – resources for teaching, a catechist in-service, background notes, parish resources/bulletin inserts, theological reflection, various articles, a family retreat and liturgy resources – are available for free from their website, as in past years, USCCB Publishing will sell printed copies of prayer cards, family commitment cards, posters and certificates (click here for ordering information).
+While most of the resources – resources for teaching, a catechist in-service, background notes, parish resources/bulletin inserts, theological reflection, various articles, a family retreat and liturgy resources – are available for free from their website, as in past years, USCCB Publishing will sell printed copies of prayer cards, family commitment cards, posters and certificates (ordering information).